LearnEverything/acktueli/src/pages/docs/code/META.md

 Sometimes there is the need to display the change of `data` in a conversation.
 > [5:20 PM: --❤ -> +++👀 ☶]: [-]/o☴

-Usually, the `documenter` will not put a `closure` around the action and the punctiation used can be used to denote sequentiality or relatedness.
-In `#reserved` a special dilimeter may be used to seperate the `action` and the `meta`.
+Usually, the `documenter` will not put a `closure` around the action and the punctuation used can be used to denote sequentiality or relatedness.
+In `#reserved` a special delimiter may be used to separate the `action` and the `meta`.

 // these are really just action without an actor displaying relations between the actors.
 > 5:20 PM: --❤ -> +++👀 ☶, [-]/o☴